-The jobs to residents ratio for the NSROC Region in 2016/17 was 1.12, meaning that there were more jobs than resident workers.
-Information Media and Telecommunications had the highest ratio (1.76), while the lowest ratio was found in Financial and Insurance Services (0.50).
+The jobs to residents ratio for the NSROC Region in 2018/19 was 1.09, meaning that there were more jobs than resident workers.
+Mining had the highest ratio (2.25), while the lowest ratio was found in Financial and Insurance Services (0.50).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.

 Employment capacity is a simple way of looking at whether the NSROC Region could theoretically provide jobs for all its residents if they were to choose to work locally.

 Employment capacity is simply the number of local jobs in an industry, divided by the number of local residents employed (anywhere) in that industry.
 A figure over 1.0 means there are more jobs available than residents employed in that industry.
 Under 1.0 means there are more residents employed than jobs available in that sector.